 International Journal of Environmental Research and Public Health 2009, 6(8), 2307-2331 Morphological Deformities as Biomarkers.
 1.

 Introduction In contaminated waters, fish may exhibit whole animal, morphological, histopathological, cellular, organismic, or parasitic aspects of abnormalities, some of which can be used as biomarkers of contamination exposure [1–10].
 The use of abnormalities in fish as biomarkers has become more prevalent in recent years [6,11–17].
 Biomarkers in fish can provide a chronic indication the environmental condition than can more general and acute indices such as plankton analyses or water quality parameters.

 However, the cause-and-effect relationships between biomarkers and certain suspected pollutants cannot always be established .
+Assessing morphological deformities is one of the most straightforward methods to study the effects of contamination on fish because of the ease of recognition and examination when compared with other types of biomarkers.
+3. 3.1.
+The physical-chemical characteristics of the four rivers and their sampling stations are listed in Table 1.
 HEALTH RESEARCH FOR ACTION - SEPT 2011 - Biomonitoring: The Chemicals Within Us.
 J. Environ.
 Monit., 2008 Spatial biomonitoring of persistent organic pollutants in Iran: a study using locally produced butter.
-COST - Agricultural Bio-Markers for Array Technology.
-Descriptions are provided by the Actions directly via e-COST.